royrusso/royrusso.github.io/README.md

-# Website
+# My Blog

+This is my personal website and blog.
+It is a place where I can share my thoughts, ideas, and projects with the world.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+_This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator._

 ## Configuration - Local